 - All materials are sourced within the UK from small businesses where possible.

-Some polymer clay brands may not be considered vegan.
+Some polymer clay brands may not be considered vegan as they may contain small traces of animal derived ingredients.
 Do get in contact if you would like to know exactly which brands of polymer clay I am using so you can make your own informed decision before buying. <3

 Sustainability is at the forefront of my mind and I'm always open to discussion, so feel free to have a chat with me if you have any suggestions!